link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 2. Deduct the balance.

-If another transaction intervenes in between these steps and reduces the balance, it could result in an invalid final state — possibly a negative balance.
+If another transaction intervenes in between these steps and reduces the balance, it could result in a negative balance.

 ```d2
 shape: sequence_diagram